 The following tables set forth selected historical financial and operating data of Shamrock Logistics Operations (successor to the Ultramar Diamond Shamrock logistics business), and pro forma financial and operating data of Shamrock Logistics, in each case for the periods and as of the dates indicated.
-The selected historical financial data set forth below for Shamrock Logistics Operations as of and for the years ended December 31, 1996, 1997, 1998, 1999 and 2000 is derived from the audited financial statements of Shamrock Logistics Operations.
+The selected historical financial data set forth below as of and for the years ended December 31, 1996, 1997, 1998 and 1999 and for the six months ended June 30, 2000 is derived from the audited financial statements of the Ultramar Diamond Shamrock logistics business (predecessor).
+The selected historical financial data set forth below as of and for the six months ended December 31, 2000 is derived from the audited financial statements of Shamrock Logistics Operations (successor).